wo80/Triangle/README.md

 ##License.

 The patch files are released to the public domain without any special license.
 Note, however, that the original code and produced binaries will stay under the license/copyright the orignal authors intended.
-Particularly, make sure to have a look at the README incuded in the Triangle archive.
+Particularly, make sure to have a look at the README included in the Triangle archive.